jingjing-shi/jingjing-shi.github.io/_posts/2019-12-15-Teenager Vaccine Coverage Rates.md

 the true negative rate (TNR).
 In these models, when set confusion matrix threshold as the marginal percentage in the data, then the sensitivity, specificity, and accuracy of training and test are summarized in the table below.
-The results from the traning and test data are pretty similar, with accuracies around 0.6, which suggests no overfitting is observed.The ROC curve is pretty tight to the line with an accuracy of around 0.6, which suggests a not strongly predictive logistic
+The results from the training and test data are pretty similar, with accuracies around 0.6, which suggests no overfitting is observed.The ROC curve is pretty tight to the line with an accuracy of around 0.6, which suggests a not strongly predictive logistic